peng-217/tp/docs/DeveloperGuide.md

 ### UI component
 **API:** `Ui.java`

-The `ui` component communicates with the user via the terminal.
+The `Ui` component communicates with the user via the terminal.
 Other component call methods of ui to print output to terminal.

-How the `ui` component works
+How the `Ui` component works
 - Print messages to terminal depending on the scene.
 - Print corresponding output to terminal according to input command.